Data Science Major, B.S.

 Mathematical and Statistical Foundations

 • The Mathematical and Statistical Foundations competency provides a rigorous foundation in the mathematical and statistical principles that underlie the analysis of data.
-Students will use essential tools to support data-informed decision-making, including calculus, linear algebra, probability theory, inference, modeling, and optimization.
+Students will use essential concepts to support data-informed decision-making, including calculus, linear algebra, probability theory, inference, modeling, and optimization.
+These principles are critical for analyzing “big” or “small” datasets of varying complexities.

 Optimization